-In 2018, a number of our Marcomms brands partnered with Facebook and Instagram.
+In 2018, a number of our Xeim brands partnered with Facebook and Instagram.
 The aim of this partnership was to find ways to engage and inspire the creative and marketing community.

 We wanted to show those working in marketing the benefits of both platforms when it came to driving really great business outcomes.

 As the pair were already long-time integrated partners of Creative Review, this joined-up project was the perfect opportunity to also align Marketing Week and the Festival of Marketing to this mission.

 Using thought leadership from the Facebook senior team, and positive use cases for products such as Creative Shop and Messenger, we were able to make both brands relevant and interesting for our audiences.

 Our bespoke multimedia project was known as INSPIRE and took in various content threads across print, digital and social while also incorporating our live events.

 We have a unique relationship with our audiences and our editorial instinct and insight meant we clearly knew how to relate and connect Facebook and Instagram’s creative tools and ideas to the kinds of campaigns they work on.

 Neither has an issue with achieving general scale but the pair wanted to make a deeper connection with brands, marketing partners and agencies in this space.
 Our joined-up thinking on a cross-brand campaign allowed us to achieve great success and connections.